2110521-2563-1-Software-Architecture/null-assignment-1/rest-v2/README.md

  - `GET /get?id=123`: get a book by ID
  - `DELETE /delete?id=123`: delete a book by ID
  - `POST /insert`: insert a book

+## Client

+API client is avaiable in `client.js`, run it with no arguments to see help